reecejrobertson/AdiabaticSimonsAlgorithm/README.md

 # Adiabatic Simon's Algorithm

 This repository contains an implementation of an **adiabatic version of Simon's Algorithm**.
-The algorithm is a quantum algorithm that solves **Simon's problem**, which can be solved exponentially faster using quantum resources than classical ones.
+A complete description of the algorithm can be found in the paper associated with this project: https://arxiv.org/abs/2504.10771.

 ## Table of Contents